-In June 2011, the University of Wisconsin Board of Regents authorized the UW Colleges to implement a new Bachelor of Applied Arts and Sciences degree completion program.
-UW Colleges has begun the process of seeking accreditation for the new degree from the Higher Learning Commission.
-The earliest that enrollment might begin would be Spring 2013.
+In June 2011, the University of Wisconsin Board of Regents authorized the UW Colleges to implement a new Bachelor of Applied Arts and Sciences degree completion program, which was accredited by the Higher Learning Commission in March 2013.
+In May 2015, the UW Colleges congratulated the first graduates to receive a Bachelor of Applied Arts and Sciences.

-A wide array of co-curricular activities are available on the thirteen campuses of the UW Colleges, including drama and musical ensembles, student government, intramural athletics, student publications such as newspapers and literary magazines, and many other activities, such as campus ambassadors, discipline-based clubs, and Study Abroad opportunities to Asia, South America, Africa, and Europe.
+A wide array of co-curricular activities are available on the thirteen campuses of the UW Colleges, including drama and musical ensembles, student government, intramural athletics, student publications such as newspapers and literary magazines, and many other activities, such as campus ambassadors and discipline-based clubs.
 Community-based curricular opportunities include service-learning, K-12 teaching, and internships.